Thursday, January 31, 2019

 Church of the Buzzards

 Did you know that buzzards are Presbyterian by denomination?
 No?
 I didn’t either, until my husband and I moved to a condo community near a Presbyterian church.
 That’s when we discovered buzzards are quite devout, attending services not only on Sundays but every day of the week.
 Each morning and evening hundreds of the black, ominous creatures line up across the church’s roof peak and fill the surrounding trees.
-When the morning service ends, they glide overhead, wings outstretched in search of their daily bread, or more accurately, their daily road-kill.
+When their morning service ends, they glide overhead, wings outstretched in search of their daily bread, or more accurately, their daily road-kill.

 I admit it.
 I’ve been a little creeped out by the Church of the Buzzards.
-Since ours is a senior community, I wondered if the foreboding scavengers knew about the advanced ages of our residents.
+Since ours is a senior community, I've wondered if the foreboding scavengers know about the advanced ages of our residents.
 Could they be ambulance chasers of the most sinister kind?
 Surely, I wouldn’t feel threatened by a row of roosting doves.
 I’d think they were simply gathering to witness the wedding of a couple of lovebirds.
 What about a row of storks?
 Time for a baptism, perhaps?

 Something about buzzards makes me shudder.
 “It seems like they’re lying in wait for someone to expire,” I remarked one day as my husband and I were walking past the Church of the Buzzards.
 “Do Presbyterians participate in human sacrifices?”